YangletLiu/Tensor_Layer_Neural_Networks/readme.md

 **Our spectral tensor networks with _x_ subnetworks**:

 1).
-Preprocess training dataset: reorganize each image into a matrix with a width of _x_, perform DCT on the data along the width-dimension (size _x_), and split the training dataset into _x_ subsets corresponding to _x_ spectrals (for each image, each spectral has a vector);
+Preprocess training dataset: reorganize each image into a matrix with a row of size _x_, perform DCT on the data along the row-dimension (size _x_), and split the training dataset into _x_ subsets corresponding to _x_ spectrals (for each image, each spectral has a vector);

 2).
 Train _x_ subnetworks (4-layer and 8-layer FC, respectively) with training dataset: the _x_ spectral data as **input** and the corresponding labels as **output**;

 3).
 Obtain the trained _x_ subnetworks and corresponding loss values;

 4).
-In the testing phase, use the loss values to set weights as 1/loss; get the _x_ spectrals of a new image and input them into the _x_ trained subnetwork; fuse the _x_ outputs by weighted sum to obtain the predicted label.
+In the testing phase, use the loss values to set weights as 1/loss; get the _x_ spectrals of a new image and input them into the _x_ trained subnetwork; ensemble the _x_ outputs by weighted sum to obtain the predicted label.

 ![avatar](./figs/mnist_acc.png)